holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/00_skills_assessment/lesson_plan_day_four.md

     - Put question into bard and see what it says
 - Reflection sheet on learning
     - What is learning
-- Class dicussion on role of ChatGPT
+- Class discussion on role of ChatGPT
     - Come up with policy together
 - Possible questions:
     - What is considered appropriate in other classes?